-- Firstly, as the DNS traffic is not encrypted nor authenticated, a client connected to an unsecured network can be tricked into using any rogue DNS server.
+- DNS traffic is not encrypted nor authenticated, a client connected to an unsecured network can be tricked into using any rogue DNS server.
 This was demonstrated in the “Breaking LTE” attack.
 Once the client uses such server, he can easily be directed to malicious content (even if SSL certificate validation offers additional protection, it’s not sufficient)

-- Secondly, the DNS resolver is part of the network infrastructure and acts as a cache for the DNS protocol.
+- The DNS resolver is part of the network infrastructure and acts as a cache for the DNS protocol.
 Therefore, it has extended visibility over network activity and can be used as a network security solution (detecting suspect behaviors), to protect both the clients (preventing them from accessing known malicious content) and a company’s assets.
 Most of the time, this DNS component is provided by the access network operator because many local network services depend on private DNS zones (e.g. an enterprise internal application or voicemail)

-In the end, securing the DNS is all about securing/trusting the resolution process.
+In the end, securing DNS is all about securing/trusting the resolution process.
 To do so, several options have been studied:

 - Revising the operating system’s DNS lookup library to natively enforce DNSSEC validation and DNS traffic encryption could have been an option, but the maintainers have expressed scalability and security concerns on integrating cryptographic components to this critical operating system library.

 - Relying on a local system daemon for DNS resolution process.
 For example, this process is the one currently leveraged to implement DNS over TLS in systemd or by Cisco for enforcing DNS protection on mobile clients with Umbrella.
 In this scenario, the local agent listens on the loopback and the libc point to this resolver, which enforces the use of security mechanisms such as DNSSEC and secure communication with the resolver using DNS over TLS or alternative protocol such as DNSCrypt or DoH.
 The only issues with this solution are slow deployment and maturity.
-For instance, until late June 2019, the systemd resolver was not validating the SSL certificate of the DNS server when using DNS over TLS.
+For instance, until late June 2019, the system resolver was not validating the SSL certificate of the DNS server when using DNS over TLS.